 Joanne Tomblin’s career began directly out of College as the Traffic Director for WMUL-TV in Huntington, now WPBY.
 In a very short period of time she was hired as an anchor/reporter for WSAZ-TV in Huntington,West Virginia.
 Following her engagement to Governor Tomblin, she moved to Logan County where she was hired as the Director of the Logan County Chamber of Commerce.
 Her career excelled when she was hired at Southern West Virginia Community and Technical College where she has served in various capacities, finally leading to her becoming President in 1999.

-Joanne Jaeger Tomblin became the First Lady of the State of West Virginia on November 15, 2010 and continues to hold two full time roles as college president and first lady.
-She is a spokesperson and advocate for education at all levels, as well as the importance of college completion for our state and nation.
+Joanne Tomblin became the First Lady of the State of West Virginia on November 15, 2010 and continues to hold two full time roles as college president and first lady.
+She is a spokesperson and advocate for education at all levels, as well as stressing the importance of college completion for our state and nation.

-Throughout her years of service at the college, she has been successful in fostering cooperative relationships and partnerships between business and industry groups, government officials and boards of education.
-Under her leadership as President, Southern West Virginia Community and Technical College has attained the maximum ten years accreditation from the Higher Learning Commission of the North Central Association of Colleges and Schools; and most recently, in October 2011, Southern was ranked as the 14th best community college in the nation by Washington Monthly.
+In her 33 years at Southern, she has been known for her ability to foster relationships and partnerships between business and industry groups, government and education.
+In October 2011, Southern was ranked as the 14th best community college in the nation by Washington Monthly.

-First Lady Tomblin holds a B.A. and M.A. in Journalism from Marshall University and an Honorary Doctorate in Human Letters from Marshall University.
+First Lady Tomblin holds a B.A and an M.A from Marshall University in Journalism and an Honorary Doctorate in Humane letters also from Marshall University.
 In 2010, she was the recipient of the Marshall University “Outstanding Alumnus Award.”